dbhat/VirtualCL/Assignments/Rspec-generator/logic.md

 # Fucntions of each file in the tool
-This document explains the function of each files in the tool.
+This document explains the function of each file in the tool.

 ##index.html